• Skip to primary navigation

 • Olive oil: If available, use extra virgin olive oil.

-• Garlic: Chopped fresh cloves.
+• Garlic: Chopped fresh garlic cloves.
 If possible, use local.
+Adds a fresh, zesty kick.

-• Chili flakes: Although optional, I highly recommend them!
+• Chili flakes: Add a pinch to taste for those who like a little heat.
+Although optional, I highly recommend them!

 Let’s begin!